-At the end of the third quarter of 2012, we continue to maintain a valuation allowance against certain other deferred tax assets where the realization is not certain.
+We continue to maintain a valuation allowance against certain other deferred tax assets where realization is not certain.
 We periodically evaluate the likelihood of the realization of deferred tax assets and reduce the carrying amount of these deferred tax assets by a valuation allowance to the extent we believe a portion will not be realized.